Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 Sparks plugs: What do they do and how can they go wrong

 As engines become more electronically complex, spark plugs are thankfully one of the few remaining things that are relatively simple to replace at home and lots of people get satisfaction out of being able to get their hands dirty and change spark plugs themselves.
-Although it takes a code reader and a masters degree in engineering to diagnose and fix the majority of problems with your engine, spark plugs remain accessible and easy to understand.
-To help keep your car running as it should do, we’ve put together all of the need to know info about spark plugs and how to change them if you need to.
+Although it takes a code reader and a master’s degree in engineering to diagnose and fix the majority of problems with your engine, spark plugs remain accessible and easy to understand.
+To help keep your car running as it should do, we’ve put together all of the need-to-know info about spark plugs and how to change them if you need to.

 What are spark plugs?